codefellows/code-of-conduct/README.md

 - If someone solicits feedback, focus on the material.
 Do not comment on physical appearance.
 - In a learning environment, you'll find you have knowledge or insight someone else has not yet attained.
 Do not make others feel bad for not yet learning what you may find obvious.
 Avoid statements like "You haven't heard of Foo library?!?!" or, "Uh, obviously, you should just concat the strings."
 - Our community constitutes people from a wide array of backgrounds.
 This is a great strength.
 Talk to people about their backgrounds and histories as a learner and a listener.
 "Tell me more about that," is a better option than, "Well, that's not what I experienced."
 - Keep track of sources that help you with your assignment, whether from AI tools, Stack Overflow, blogs, Google searches, online tutorials, or elsewhere.
-If you'd like to use code or material you didn't create originally, at least retype the relevant portions yourself, and include a link and reference back to the original in your project's README or documentation files.
+If you'd like to use code or material you didn't create originally, at least retype the relevant portions yourself, and directly reference the original source in your project's README or documentation files.

 ## Reporting Issues